-Combined security information registration for Azure Active Directory overview
+Combined security information registration for Microsoft Entra overview

-Before combined registration, users registered authentication methods for Azure AD Multi-Factor Authentication and self-service password reset (SSPR) separately.
+Before combined registration, users registered authentication methods for Microsoft Entra multifactor authentication and self-service password reset (SSPR) separately.
 People were confused that similar methods were used for multifactor authentication and SSPR but they had to register for both features.
 Now, with combined registration, users can register once and get the benefits of both multifactor authentication and SSPR.
-We recommend this video on How to enable and configure SSPR in Azure AD
+We recommend this video on How to enable and configure SSPR in Microsoft Entra ID.

 Before enabling the new experience, review this administrator-focused documentation and the user-focused documentation to ensure you understand the functionality and effect of this feature.
 Base your training on the user documentation to prepare your users for the new experience and help to ensure a successful rollout.

-Azure AD combined security information registration is available for Azure US Government but not Azure China 21Vianet.
+Microsoft Entra ID combined security information registration is available for Azure US Government but not Microsoft Azure operated by 21Vianet.

 My Account pages are localized based on the language settings of the computer accessing the page.
 Microsoft stores the most recent language used in the browser cache, so subsequent attempts to access the pages continue to render in the last language used.
 If you clear the cache, the pages re-render.